 Sam had a great background in business, but also had a strong interest in and talent for philosophy.
 We helped him craft stellar essays describing his philosophical views, and how they helped shape his outlook and his approach to his studies.
 This showed a deeper and more analytic side of his personality, and showed off his intellectual vitality, and how he could contribute to the academic climate on campus.

-Once he was admitted, we helped him appeal his financial aid decisions, to make sure he got the support he needed when attending college.
-We were happy to help him and his way, and glad to report he got into Dartmouth, and is well positioned to pursue his business aspirations.
+Once he was admitted, we helped him appeal his financial aid decisions, to make sure he got the support he needed while attending college.
+Sam was admitted to Dartmouth, an Ivy League institution, where he is poised to pursue his long term business aspirations.

 Jane was attending a top-20 college when she came to us during her freshman year, but she knew she needed a change for two reasons.
 The first was that she was unsatisfied with her current program’s interdisciplinary options in environmental science.
 Jane wanted to explore the intersection of remedying the current crisis through scientifically backed policy, and the human impacts of those policies, and how best to craft them in a way that helped those they were meant to help.